 Premier Ford, Please Don’t Scrap French!

-As a fellow business person, I can only imagine the implications of walking into a previous government’s multi-billion dollar deficit and
+As a fellow business person, I can only imagine the implications of walking into a previous government’s multi-billion dollar deficit and overall provincial debt of over $320 Billion.
+This debt weighs heavily on future generations of Ontarians.
+You have a very big task ahead of you in curbing that debt and bringing our province back to fiscal balance.

 The Importance of French